-Weekend is finally here.
-We had been planning to visit Kyoto during one of the weekends but it was impossible to get a hotel booking.
-So, we decided to just go, roam around and come back the same day.
-Its hardly an hour away, less if one uses the Limited Express train.
+Weekend was finally here.
+I had been slugging long nights working during US business hours and needed a break badly.
+We had been planning to visit Kyoto during one of the extended weekends but it was impossible to get a hotel booking.
+Eventually we decided to just go, roam around and come back the same day.
+Its hardly an hour away anyways, less if one uses the Limited Express trains.

-Nara is a quite city.
+Nara is a quiet city.
 Coming from there, I was taken aback by the bustling crowd at Kyoto Station.
 We walked down to the Information Center.
 A guy at the counter gave us a map and a bus information sheet.
-The sheet contained various permutations for sightseeing the interesting places in Kyoto along with bus numbers.
-He also provided us with an all day bus pass for 500 Yen each.
+The sheet contained various permutations for sightseeing the interesting places in Kyoto along with respective Bus numbers.
+He also provided us with an all day bus pass for ¥ 500 each.

-The first stop on our route was Nijo-jo Castle.
-It took us around 20 minutes to reach the castle from Kyoto Station.
+The first stop on our route was Nijo Castle.
+It takes around 20 minutes to reach the castle from Kyoto Station.
 As we got down, I was a bit disappointed seeing the entrance gate covered up for repairs.
 Thankfully it was only the front gate that was being repaired.
-We bought a couple of tickets and went inside.
-The admission tickets cost 600 Yen per person.
+The admission tickets cost ¥ 600 per person.
 A wide gravel path took us towards the main gate of Ninomaru Palace inside the castle.

 The sun was playing hide & seek.
 We stood near the beautifully crafted gate decorated with lavish quantities of gold leaf and elaborate wood carvings trying to get a clear shot of the gate.
 Eventually we surrendered to the steady flow of people and went inside the Ninomaru Palace.
 One has to take off their shoes to go inside the palace.
 Photography is not allowed inside.